 Documents to Include with Final Trust Distribution Letter

-The laws of some states require a trustee to give beneficiaries a final trust accounting when the trust is terminated, unless the beneficiaries have waived an accounting.
+The laws of some states require a trustee to give beneficiaries a final trust accounting when the trust is terminated, unless the beneficiaries have waived an accounting by signing a Waiver of Accounting Form.
 If applicable, the trustee may need to enclose the following documents with the Final Trust Distribution Letter:1.
 Final Report, Final Statement or Final

 forms for trustees.

 Steps to Complete Before Sending Final Trust Distribution Letter

 Before sending a Final Trust Distribution Letter to the beneficiaries and closing a trust, the following steps should typically be completed: